autonity/docs.autonity.org/content/docs/concepts/validator/_index.md

 ### Validator prerequisites

-To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to its Autonity [full node](/concepts/client/) software.
+To operate as a validator node the operator must operate Autonity [oracle server](/concepts/oracle-server/) software as an adjunct to Autonity [full node](/concepts/client/) software.

 Prerequisites for becoming a validator node operator are: